What are the Effects of Exercise on the Brain?

 Exercise and sleep.
 Exercise has a beneficial effect on sleep if done during the day but may have the opposite effect if done in the evening.

 In 2013, researchers from the Chicago University attempted to demonstrate the benefits of exercise on sleep among people suffering from insomnia.
-The results were unfortunately not very successful: participants actually did sleep better but not the night after they exercised but only the night after.
+The results were unfortunately not very successful: participants actually did sleep better but not the night after they exercised but only the night of the following day.

 The brain benefits of exercise are surprisingly multiple!
 Regular physical activity and exercise have positive effects on the creation of neurons, on learning, memory, well-being, mood, anxiety, sleep... so exercise is a great way to stay physically and intellectually fit and healthy thanks to the positive effects of exercise on the brain and the body!